-If you have been in Harvard Square since Wednesday, you have likely noticed the hundreds of Harvard’s dining service workers on strike.
-They’ve been marching through the streets with chants and drums to get their message heard After months of negotiations, the workers finally walked off the job, the first time they’ve done so during an academic year.
+If you have been in Harvard Square since Wednesday, you have likely noticed the hundreds of Harvard’s dining service workers on strike in Harvard Yard.
+They’ve been marching through the streets with chants and drums to get their message heard.
+After months of negotiations, the workers finally walked off the job, the first time they’ve done so during an academic year.

-This is the first walk out of Harvard staff since 1983, although Harvard has a long history of protests and walk-outs.
+This is the first walk out of Harvard staff since 1983.
+This not the first strike in Harvard Yard, however.
+Harvard has a long history of protests and walk-outs.
 In 2011, the custodial staff came precipitously close, going so far as voting to approve a strike, but after weeks of rallies and protests which included students alongside staff, an agreement was reached.

 In 2009 there were rallies to protest potential layoffs, due to budget cuts.
 Over 150 workers, union activists, students, and faculty members participated but unfortunately with less success.
 Later that month, 275 Harvard employees were indeed laid off.